Shah Jahan Mosque, Thatta

-The Shah Jahan Mosque (مسجد شاهجهاني،), also known as the Jamia Masjid of Thatta (شاھجھاني مسجد ٺٽو), serves as the central mosque for the city of Thatta, in the Pakistani province of Sindh.
-Constructed in the 17th-century, the mosque is considered to have the most elaborate display of tile work in South Asia, and is also notable for its geometric brick work – a decorative element that is unusual for Mughal-period mosques.
+The Shah Jahan Mosque (مسجد شاهجهاني), also known as the Friday Mosque of Thatta (شاھجھاني مسجد ٺٽو), serves as the main congregational mosque for the city of Thatta, in the Pakistani province of Sindh.
+Constructed in the 17th century, it is considered to have the most elaborate display of tile-work in South Asia, and is also notable for its geometric brick work—a decorative element that is unusual for Mughal period mosques.

-It was built during the reign of Mughal emperor Shah Jahan, who bestowed it to the city as a token of gratitude, and is heavily influenced by Central Asian architecture – a reflection of Shah Jahan's campaigns near Samarkand shortly before the mosque was designed.
+It was built during the reign of Mughal emperor Shah Jahan, who ordered its construction as a token of gratitude for the hospitality he received from the people of Sindh when he was a refugee in the city after rebelling against his father, Jahangir.
+It is heavily influenced by Central Asian architecture—a reflection of Central Asian campaign of Shah Jahan shortly before its construction started.

 Location

-The mosque is located in eastern Thatta, the capital of Sindh in the 16th and 17th centuries before Sindh's capital was shifted to nearby Hyderabad.
+The mosque is located in eastern Thatta, the capital of Sindh in the 16th and 17th centuries before regional capital was shifted to nearby Hyderabad.
 It is located near the Makli Necropolis, a UNESCO World Heritage Site.
 The site is approximately 100 km from Karachi.

 Background

-The mosque's tile work exhibits Timurid influences introduced during Shah Jahan's campaigns in Central Asia.
+The tile-work of the mosque is influenced by the Timurid architecture.

-Shah Jahan sought refuge in Thatta from his father, Emperor Jahangir, after he had rebelled against him.
-Shah Jahan was impressed by the hospitality he received by the Sindhi people, and ordered construction of the mosque as a token of gratitude.
+Shah Jahan had sought refuge in Thatta from his father Jahangir after he had rebelled against him.
+He was impressed by the hospitality he received from the Sindhi people, and ordered construction of the mosque as a token of gratitude.

-Construction of the mosque may have also been partially motivated by a desire to help alleviate the effects of a devastating storm that impacted the region in 1637, and which had nearly destroyed Thatta.
+Construction of the mosque may have also been partially motivated by a desire to help alleviate the effects of a devastating storm that impacted the region in 1637, nearly destroying Thatta.

-Shah Jahan's campaigns in Central Asia during this era influenced the mosque's architectural style, as Timurid influences were introduced into the Mughal Empire as his armies pressed towards Samarkand, in modern-day Uzbekistan.
-Despite the fact that the Emperor was not in the region during its construction, and so was unlikely directly involved in its construction, its profuse tile-work and intricate brick work indicate that it was funded by the Mughal's imperial coffers.
+During this time Shah Jahan was occupied with his central Asian campaign to recover his ancestral city of Samarkand, which may have resulted in more pronounced Timurid architectural influences in the design of Friday Mosque of Thatta.
+Although Shah Jahan was not in the region during its construction, and so was unlikely directly involved in its construction, its extravagant tile-work and intricate brick work indicate that it was an imperial project.

 History

-The entry way to the main prayer hall is from the central courtyard.
+The entryway to the main prayer hall from the central courtyard.